Version 0.2.6 (beta)

 Output:

-==Activity flow mapping results, multiple-regression-based resting-state FC, 24 task conditions==
+==Activity flow modeling results, multiple-regression-based resting-state FC, 24 task conditions==

 ===Comparing prediction accuracies between models (similarity between predicted and actual brain activation patterns)===